mattsn0222/Self-Driving-Car/README.md

 ## Ros System

-The Ros system utilized in the Simulator is intended to be modeled very similarly to the Udacity Self Driving Car.
+The ROS system utilized in the Simulator is intended to be modeled very similarly to the Udacity Self Driving Car.
+The architecture of the ROS nodes was defined in the project repository, but some of the modules have not (or not fully) been implemented.
+Our task was to develop these missing portions, including the modules listed below.

 ![Final score][image1]